 - Scaling: iShowU (v1) lets you scale down.
 Instant lets you do that and also force the output to a common size (e.g: 1280x720p).

 - Frame Rate: Instant lets you change both the capture rate and encoding rate independently.
 This means it's really easy to create time-lapse movies with no additional processing (capture a 1 frame per minute, saving to a movie at 30fps).

 - Camera: v1 doesn't have the ability to capture the camera at the same time.
 Instant does, and you can choose to animate it being hidden, regular sized or full sized, all in realtime during recording.

-- Composition: Instant lets you capture keypresses and mouse clicks and provide more animation options.
+- Composition: Instant lets you capture keypresses and mouse clicks and provides more animation options.
 In the case of Advanced Features you can change the position, size, font, border and fill properties of the keypress animation all from the realtime preview.

 - Realtime Preview: Instant provides a capture preview.
-If you want to see what your camera compositing, keypresses, animated mouse clicks and such will look like, you can do that in realtime without the need to do a "preview movie" to test it out.
+If you want to see what your camera compositing, keypresses, animated mouse clicks and such will look like, you can do that in realtime without the need to do a "preview recording" to test it out.

 - Control Panel: Instant has a mini-window control panel that can be used to start/stop/pause recordings, without the main UI being shown.
 It's a little touch that can make for a less cluttered workspace on multiple display setups.

 - Timer: In Instant, you can choose to start recording after a duration, or at a specified time.
 You have the same options for stopping recording as well.